m0rtis0/lyx-xournalpp-scripts/README.md

 3. The script copies the template file into the folder your document is in named by the scheme NAME.xopp
 4. The script opens the copied file in xournalpp for you to draw/sketch
 5. Once xournalpp is closed, the file is converted into svg
-6. A empty image inset is inserted at the cursor position
+6. A image inset is inserted at the cursor position
-7. You click on it and select the svg file
-8. The sketch is included in your document!
+7. The sketch is included in your document!